 Strong legal recommendation for OUTA to appeal

-On Friday 21 December 2012, the OUTA members met with their legal team to analyze and consider the judgment handed down by Vorster AJ in the North Gauteng High Court on 13 December 2012 (“the judgment”).
+On Friday 21 December 2012, the OUTA supporters met with their legal team to analyze and consider the judgment handed down by Vorster AJ in the North Gauteng High Court on 13 December 2012 (“the judgment”).

 The meeting concluded that the judgment is clearly wrong in several material respects and should not go unchallenged.
 Foremost among these are the following:-